---Advertisement---

 1. Improves Digestion

-Papain enzyme helps break down proteins and supports easy digestion.
+Papain enzyme helps break down proteins, prevents indigestion, and relieves bloating and constipation.

 2. Boosts Immunity